fmhy/edit/GamingPiracyGuide.md

 ## ▷ Game Repacks

-* **Note** - Repacks are compressed versions of games that exchange smaller downloads for a longer installation times.
+* **Note** - Repacks are compressed versions of games that exchange smaller downloads for longer installation times.
 Good if you have low bandwidth or data limits.

 ***